 Students who engage in any act of bullying while at school, during, in connection to or with any school or school-sponsored function, while en route to or from school, or outside of school hours, if the bullying is likely to carry some connection to or have an effect upon the school environment, are subject to disciplinary action, up to and including suspension or expulsion.
 Depending on the circumstances and as may be required by the law, law enforcement officials shall be notified of bullying incidents.
-Incidents of bullying should be reported to the classroom teacher who will contact the Program Coordinator and/or Principal either in person or in writing.
+Incidents of bullying should be reported to the classroom teacher who will contact the Career Connect Campus Principal or EFA Director in person or in writing.
 The identity of persons reporting bullying will be kept confidential.